neondatabase/website/content/docs/guides/prisma.md

 ## Use the Neon serverless driver with Prisma

-The Neon serverless driver is a low-latency Postgres driver for JavaScript and TypeScript that allows you to query data from serverless and edge environments over HTTP or WebSockets in place of TCP.
+The Neon serverless driver is a low-latency Postgres driver for JavaScript and TypeScript that allows you to query data from serverless and edge environments.
 For more information about the driver, see [Neon serverless driver](/docs/serverless/serverless-driver).

 To use Prisma with the Neon serverless driver, you can use the Prisma driver adapter feature.
 The driver adapter allows you to use a database driver other than the default driver that Prisma provides for communicating with your database.

-The Prisma driver adapter feature is available in Preview in Prisma version 5.4.2 and later.
+The Prisma driver adapter feature is available in **Preview** in Prisma version 5.4.2 and later.

 To get started, enable the `driverAdapters` Preview feature flag in your `schema.prisma` file, as shown: